Internship Product Development

-For your Internship Product Development you’ll be working in an organization in the (in)formal science education and communication field.
-You’ll experience this work environment, carry out all kinds of relevant tasks, seek active contact with the target audience(s) and meanwhile work on one main task: developing a product for your organization / supervisor that fits the wishes of the client.
+For your Internship Product Development, you will be working in an organization in the (in)formal science education and communication field.
+You will experience this work environment, carry out all kinds of relevant tasks, seek active contact with the target audience(s) and meanwhile work on one main task: developing a product for your organization / supervisor that fits the wishes of the client.

 Organization of the semester

-You are supposed to invest about 20 hrs/week for the entire semester, mainly during the second part of the week.
-You will spend a minimum of 75% of your time to develop a product related to your own field of expertise for your organization.
-In addition you may work on other tasks that are relevant and interesting for you / your internship organization.
-During the semester there will be 8 or 9 educational sessions focused on product design and project planning.
-You will conclude this course with a product, a product development report and a presentation.
+You are supposed to invest 20 ECTS, 560 hours of internship work spread out over an entire semester.
+Your internship days will mainly fall into the second part of the week.
+You will spend a minimum of 60% of your internship time to develop a product related to your own field of expertise for your organization.
+In addition, you may work on other tasks that are relevant and interesting for you / your internship organization.
+During the semester 10 educational sessions will be held, focused on product design and project planning.
+You will conclude this course with handing in a product, a product development report, and a reflection document.

 Where can I fulfil my internship?

-Organizing an internship / a product development task can be done by yourself.
+Organizing an internship / a product development task can be done with the help of the C-profile coordinator, who has an extensive network of organizations and potential product development tasks, but you can also do it yourself.
 To facilitate making the right choice in terms of a suitable internship / product development task, it is important to make three decisions:

 - Orientation of task.
 You may want to choose a product development task that is more education-oriented (for instance, making a lesson module for a museum type environment) or more communication-oriented (for instance, making an information folder for a patients’ organization).

 - Favourite target audience.
-Choose the target audience you’d most like to work with, f.i. adults, school kids, young children, etc.
+Choose the target audience you would most like to work with, f.i. adults, school kids, young children, etc.

-Please keep the following important guidelines in mind while you try to arrange things:
+Please keep the following important guidelines in mind for the product development task:

-- the product development task should clearly be communication / education oriented (not so much marketing if possible);
+- The product development task should clearly be communication / education oriented.

-- the product development task should entail a product that you can work on / develop in a planned way (a personal task), allowing you enough time to do the necessary analyses for the development process first, and then, based on these analyses, you can make the product;
+- The product development task should entail a product you can work on / develop in a planned way (a personal task), allowing you enough time to do the necessary analyses for the development process first, and then, based on these analyses, you can make the product.

-- ideally the product should be something the organization is waiting for and that will be used after you are gone.
+- Ideally the product should be something the organization is waiting for and which will be used after you are gone.

-If you’ve found a potential internship and a possible product development task in time, please let the profile-coordinator know of your plans.
-Only in that way we can check if everything is in order and get in touch with your organization and prospective supervisor there, to get to know each other and to arrange things further.
+If you decide to look for an internship (taks) yourself, please inform the C-profile coordinator about your plans and options for product development tasks.
+Only in that way we can check if everything is in order and get in touch with your organization and prospective supervisor there, to get to know each other and to further arrange things.